eddycharly/terraform-provider-kops/docs/data-sources/instance_group.md

 The following arguments are supported:
 - `manager` - (Computed) - String - Manager determines what is managing the node lifecycle.
-- `role` - (Computed) - String - Type determines the role of instances in this instance group: masters or nodes.
+- `role` - (Computed) - String - Role determines the role of instances in this instance group.
 - `image` - (Computed) - String - Image is the instance (ami etc) we should use.
 - `min_size` - (Computed) - Int - MinSize is the minimum size of the pool.
 - `max_size` - (Computed) - Int - MaxSize is the maximum size of the pool.
 - `autoscale` - (Computed) - Bool - Autoscale determines if autoscaling will be enabled for this instance group if cluster autoscaler is enabled.
+- `autoscale_priority` - (Computed) - Int - AutoscalePriority determines the InstanceGroup priority for scaling when cluster autoscaler uses the priority expander.
 - `machine_type` - (Computed) - String - MachineType is the instance class.
 - `root_volume_size` - (Computed) - Int - RootVolumeSize is the size of the EBS root volume to use, in GB.
 - `root_volume_type` - (Computed) - String - RootVolumeType is the type of the EBS root volume to use (e.g. gp2).